Organic chemistry often has a reputation for being one of the most challenging subjects in the field of science. For...

 - Increase the efficiency and speed of chemical reactions.

-Leveraging Renewable Feedstocks
+7. Leveraging Renewable Feedstocks

-Why are renewable sources important?
-Several reasons are vital to consider:
+Why are renewable raw material sources important?

 - Reduces its reliance on non-renewable resources.